|

 making it the ideal companion for inconspicuous (covert) recordings.

-The image on the right shows a typical Nagra SN recorder of which the
+The image on the right shows a typical Nagra SN/SNN recorder of which the

-The audio quality of the SN, that records onto narrow
+The audio quality of the SN – which records onto narrow

 Furthermore, the quartz driven capstan drive motor is so stable,

-that the recorder is suitable for the film-making
+that the recorder is suitable for use in motion pictures.

 |